kjwilder/lightsout/strategy.md

 The solution obtained by combining the original solution with Template 4 has only four button pushes and is the minimal solution.

-## A proof that there are only three null templates.
+## A proof that there are only four null templates.
-Start by considering the possibilities for the top row of a template.
+Consider the possibilities for the top row of a template.
 There are five buttons, each of which can be pushed or not, so there are 2^5=32 different posible top rows.

-Next, suppose there is a null template **N** whose top row is:
+Let us assume, for example, that there is a null template **N** whose top row is:
 ```
 P P P .
 P
 ```